Richmond P. Hobson: Political career

-After resigning from active duty in 1903, Hobson remained a staunch supporter of the navy and during his subsequent career as a Democratic U.S. Representative from Alabama, 1907–1915, was a firm advocate of naval expansion.
-He was denied renomination in the 1914 Democratic primary and was notable for being the only congressman from the Deep South to vote for the (failed) women's suffrage bill in the 1915 lame duck session.
+After resigning from active duty in 1903, Hobson was elected to the U.S. House of Representatives from Alabama's 6th congressional district in 1906 and was re-elected in 1908, 1910, and 1912.
+During his congressional service, he remained a staunch supporter of the Navy.
+In 1914, he opted to run for the United States Senate rather than seek re-election, but was defeated in the Democratic primary by fellow Congressman Oscar W. Underwood, the House Majority Leader.
+During the 1915 lame duck session, Hobson was the only congressman from the Deep South to vote for the (failed) women's suffrage bill.

 In 1934, by special act of the United States Congress, he was advanced to naval constructor with a rank of rear admiral and placed on the retired list.
 He died on March 16, 1937, in New York City and is interred in Arlington National Cemetery in Virginia.

 Role in American drug policy

 After leaving Congress, Hobson became very active in the cause of banning drugs and alcohol, earning the nickname "The Father of American Prohibition".
-Hobson first became involved in the issue during in the Philippine–American War when he lobbied Congress to take a tougher stand against the illegal drug trade in the Philippines.
+Hobson first became involved in the issue during the Philippine–American War when he lobbied Congress to take a tougher stand against the illegal drug trade in the Philippines.
 Hobson eventually came to view alcohol to be as dangerous as narcotics.
 In 1913, he led a major Anti-Saloon League and Women's Christian Temperance Union demonstration in Washington D.C. for a federal prohibition of alcohol in the United States.
 Along with Morris Sheppard, he introduced a constitutional amendment to do so in 1914, which was ratified in 1919 as the 18th Amendment.
 Hobson was a prolific author on this subject, writing the books Narcotic Peril (1925), The Modern Pirates-Exterminate Them (1931) and Drug Addiction: A Malignant Racial Cancer (1933), speaking on radio programs and in front of civic groups, founding the International Narcotic Education Association and lobbying his former Congressional colleagues in favor of anti-drug laws.
 During the 1920s and '30s, Hobson was the Anti-Saloon League's highest-paid special speaker.